mshodge/youshallnotpassport/Twitter_FAQ.md

 <br>
 <blockquote>
 Over the several weeks this bot has been running it hasn't yet seen any evidence that the services go online at midnight, or any set time.
+See above.
 </blockquote>
 <br><br>
 </details>